 - Frozen Heart will give you a butt-ton of armor, but no HP.
 This is usually fine by me, since I get a ton of HP from the other items I'm building.
 Frozen Heart's passive is especially useful when the enemy team is attack speed reliant, and when no one on your team has built one already.

 - Locket of the Iron Solari is an amazing MR item.
 I build this almost every game on tanky supports.
-It gives your entire team more MR, and the active gives your entire team a small shield.
+It gives you an active that gives your entire team a small shield.
 Use the active at the start of team fights just when everyone on the team starts to take damage.

-- Righteous Glory is a pretty neat item that is new this season.
+- Righteous Glory is a pretty neat item.
 It gives HP, mana, and sustain, but the real reason we build it is because of its active.
-The active gives the team a speed boost (when running toward enemy champions).
+The active gives you a speed boost (when running toward enemy champions).
 The thing a lot of people don't realize is if you shout "Righteous Glory!" when you activate it, it will also let out a shockwave that slows enemies.
 This is an amazing initiate item, and since Leona is the Queen of Initiation, I really like building it on her.
 Also I like shouting "Righteous Glory!"

 - Randuin's Omen is a one of the most powerful tanky items in the game.
 Its armor, HP, passive, and active are all great.
 This is a great stand alone tanky item for anyone.